ms813/chess-server/README.md

 Runs on OpenJDK 15.0.1.
 Created using [Spring Initializr](https://start.spring.io/)

-For API documentation, please check the swagger ui
+For API documentation, please check the swagger ui at http://localhost:8080/swagger-ui.html

 Thanks and full credit to the awesome library https://github.com/bhlangonijr/chesslib for all of the actual chess stuff